grinnell-cs/csc151-images/_mps/recursive-image-construction.md

 b.
 Write at least four tests for and implement a recursive procedure, `(combine-pairs-above shapes)`, that takes a list of images as input and places each pair of images in a stack of two, the first beside the next.
 If the list has an odd number of images, the last one should remain by itself.
 If the list is empty, you should return the empty list.
 Make sure that you have at least two edge cases.
 (Please label them as such.)

-_Note that due to infelicities with HTML, although the following lists appear bottom-aligned in HTML, they appear center-aligned here._
+_Note that due to infelicities with HTML, although the following lists appear bottom-aligned in DrRacket, they appear center-aligned here._

 ```
-> (combine-neighbors-above (make-list 10 (solid-diamond 20 10 "orange")))
+> (combine-pairs-above (make-list 10 (solid-diamond 20 10 "orange")))
 '(![a stack of two orange diamonds, one above the other](../images/mps/recursive-image-construction/two-orange-diamonds.png) ![a stack of two orange diamonds, one above the other](../images/mps/recursive-image-construction/two-orange-diamonds.png) ![a stack of two orange diamonds, one above the other](../images/mps/recursive-image-construction/two-orange-diamonds.png) ![a stack of two orange diamonds, one above the other](../images/mps/recursive-image-construction/two-orange-diamonds.png) ![a stack of two orange diamonds, one above the other](../images/mps/recursive-image-construction/two-orange-diamonds.png))
-> (combine-neighbors-above (make-list 5 (solid-diamond 20 10 "orange")))
+> (combine-pairs-above (make-list 5 (solid-diamond 20 10 "orange")))
 '(![a stack of two orange diamonds, one above the other](../images/mps/recursive-image-construction/two-orange-diamonds.png) ![a stack of two orange diamonds, one above the other](../images/mps/recursive-image-construction/two-orange-diamonds.png) ![a solid orange 20-by-10 diamond](../images/mps/recursive-image-construction/solid-orange-20x10-diamond.png))
 ```